Doug Brady

-Stephen Douglas Brady (born November 23, 1969) is a retired Major League Baseball second baseman.
+Stephen Douglas Brady (born November 23, 1969) is an American former Major League Baseball second baseman.
 He played during one season at the major league level for the Chicago White Sox, and one season in the Korea Baseball Organization for the Lotte Giants.

 He was drafted by the White Sox in the 12th round of the 1991 amateur draft.
 Brady played his first professional season with their Class-A (Short Season) Utica Blue Sox in 1991, and his last affiliated season with the White Sox's Triple-A Nashville Sounds in 1997.
 In 1998, he played for Lotte in the KBO.